Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments: